kurek775/sreality-scrape/README.md

 # sreality-scrape
 - pull from repository
 - turn on docker
-- in terminal just run "docker compose-up"
+- in IDE terminal just run "docker compose-up"